- Remove tax-free equity from your house with an HSBC Retirement Mortgage

 Challenging to finance home variants include properties with land in addition to the domestic grounds up to a maximum property size of five acres, where the land is for everyday domestic use, properties with flying or creeping freehold, which comprises 15% or less of the total floor area, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties that have solar farms or a large number of wind turbines on the land and properties in coastal areas that may be affected by erosion.

-Tough-to-finance home titles can include properties that will be assessed for flood risk, properties with any kind of structural defect, damp, dry, or wet rot, some properties with sitting tenants or regulated tenancies, corrugated iron construction, and concrete panel houses.
+Tough-to-finance home titles can include properties that will be assessed for flood risk, properties with any structural defect, damp, dry, or wet rot, some properties with sitting tenants or regulated tenancies, corrugated iron construction, and concrete panel houses.

 How much money can I get?

 You can release 65% of your property’s valuation.
-For example, if your home is worth £340,000 you can release £221,000.
+For example, if your home is worth £340,000, you can release £221,000.

 It’s usual to find people searching for lump sum lifetime mortgages, lump sum lifetime mortgages, or lifetime mortgages with flexible drawdown cash release.
 However, Key Retirement, like LV Liverpool Victoria, is keen to see paperwork to show your personal situation in the form of investment statements.